Orbs, Jobs, Steps, and Workflows

-The document provides an overview of Jobs and Steps, new
+The document provides an overview of Jobs, Steps, Workflows and new

 Jobs are a collection of Steps.
 All of the steps in the job are executed in a single unit which consumes a CircleCI container from your plan while it’s running.